 What makes payments to students unique?

 The Internal Revenue Service (IRS) and the US Department of Education impose complex regulations in regards to payments issued to students.
-In addition to tax regulations, certain payments are reqired to be counted as financial aid awards or resources.
-Failure to follow these regulations may result in penalties and could potentially jeopardize the University's ability to award federal financial aid.
+In addition to tax regulations, certain payments are required to be counted as financial aid awards or resources.
+Failure to follow these regulations may result in penalties and could potentially jeopardize the university’s ability to award federal financial aid.

 Step 1: Determine what type of payment the student will be issued.
 These include travel or supply reimbursements, departmental awards, scholarships, prizes, or grants, employment service awards, or payments for services.
 See below for additional information and detailed instructions on how to process these types of payments.

 Step 2: Complete the Student Check Request form if the payment is related to Supply Reimbursements, Payment for Services, or Employment Service Awards.

 - Please understand that all of the information on the Student Check Request form is required to ensure that all student payments are handled properly.

 - Contact the Office of Financial Aid and complete the Student Remuneration Form form if the payment is for a Scholarship, Grant, Award, or Prize.
 The form is located on the Office of Financial Aid’s website listed under Forms for Faculty.

 - Contact the Travel Office at 828.251.6243 or see below for more information on student travel.

 Step 3: Submit the Student Check Request form to Accounts Payable once it has been completed.
 Accounts Payable is located on the first floor of the Administration and Finance side of Phillips Hall in room number 119.
 The CPO number for Accounts Payable is 1423 and you can reach them via phone at 828.251.6663.